Will 2020 See The Extinction Of The Red-eyed Monks?

 Disclaimers

 I am not suggesting here that donating to charity is bad; quite the contrary.
-I believe helping others is a good idea, an idea that is even supported in the Bible.
+I believe that helping others is a good idea.
+The Bible even supports that idea.
 But there are a few things one should consider:

 1. Are you donating for the right reasons?
 Donations with strings attached aren’t really donations.
 You should not donate expecting to get anything in return (not even a reserved seat in the Hereafter).
 Your rewards should be internal.